LifeofDan-EL/100-days-of-code/log.md

 ### Day 6: July 19, 2020

 **Today's Progress:** Worked on the exercises at the end of Chapter 2.
-Basic types and variables: Being a Variable, finally done with the the Chapter.
+Basic types and variables: Being a Variable, finally done with the Chapter.
 You can see some of the exercises here [Hello Kotlin](https://github.com/LifeofDan-EL/Hello_Kotlin/tree/master/src/HeadFirst)

 **Thoughts:** So far so good things have been smooth.
 THe fact that I keep my pen and paper close by to solve challenges trill me.
 Is it just me or is that coding + music hits differently?
+Ohh I ran an infinite code, I used x =+ 1 rather than x += 1, I guess the count wasn't increasing so it kept on running and rerunning.